ViPaolo/Ricardian-Equivalence-Euro-test/README.md

 - `Equivalence-eng.do`: Stata do-file containing the regression analysis and data processing steps.
 - `dati/`: Directory containing EUROSTAT data files.
-- `Regression#`: The text files of the linear regression results.
+- `Regression#`: The text files of the diverse linear regression results.

 ## License